LibrePDF/OpenPDF/README.md

 version 5.0 of iText, the developers have moved to the AGPL to improve their ability to sell commercial licenses.

+OpenPDF-html is a fork of Flying Saucer, forked in june 2025, project started in 2004. openpdf-renderer is a fork of PDFRenderer, porject started by Sun Labs in 2007.
+OpenPDF-core is a fork of iText, forked in October 2016, iText started in 2000.

 OpenPDF ancestors in GitHub (in fork order):

 1. [@rtfarte](https://github.com/rtfarte) / [OpenPDF](https://github.com/rtfarte/OpenPDF) - parent